I’m an online marketing strategist who still sends handwritten thank yous.

 This is where I tell potentially embarrassing stories from my childhood, and you think, “Omg, me too!
 I also pretended to be Whitney Houston!”

 A BORN PERFORMER

 Let’s start with Whitney, shall we?
 My go-to party trick as a 6-year-old was to belt out “I Will Always Love You” and absolutely nail the high note.
 You know the one I’m talking about.
 I was a little singing monster who idolized Whitney and Mariah and cajoled every gathering into an audience.
-I sang through high school but stopped practicing, and now I’m just your better-than-average karaoke friend.
+I sang through high school but stopped practicing, and now I’m just your most-fun karaoke friend.
 I still love an audience.

 My two greatest passions as a child were writing stories and dancing.
 I have a purple folder filled with the first stories I wrote as a kid.
 “A Day at Grandma & Grandpa’s House” was typed on my grandfather’s typewriter, bound with staples and hand-illustrated in crayon.
 Writing is still my most natural form of communication.
 Journaling makes things make sense.

 Dance taught me how to be a good person.
 It made me disciplined, organized, empathetic, creative, collaborative… My dedication to dance started with daily classes in ballet, tap, jazz, lyrical and hip-hop in Plainfield, Illinois.
 Regional competitions with gems in my hair and the kind of red lipstick that lasts all day.
 I stayed the course longer than most, majoring in dance and journalism at the University of Iowa.